DaisyFx/DaisyFx/README.md

 ### Link

-A link is re-usable asynchronous step, its `Invoke` method is called with the input from the previous step.
+A link is re-usable asynchronous step, its `ExecuteAsync` method is called with the input from the previous step.
 The link then returns the value that should be passed to the next step in the chain.

 Links can be either stateful or stateless:
 - `StatefulLink` is instantiated once and the same instance is used for each execution, therefore they can hold state between executions but has to be thread-safe